You can use polyurethane over wooden surfaces to protect them. But, can you use polyurethane on metal?

-Polyurethane prevents rust on metal because it forms a clear moisture-resistant finish that prevents moisture from affecting surfaces.
-Since moisture can’t affect its surface, rust won’t be produced.
+Polyurethane does prevent rust on metal because it forms a clear moisture-resistant finish that prevents moisture from penetrating or affecting the surfaces.
+Since moisture can’t penetrate the metal surface, rust won’t be produced.

 Related Read: How To Paint Concrete With Polyurethane Paint?